SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 the hexadecimal value ``203C``, which represents the Unicode scalar ``U+203C`` for the ``DOUBLE EXCLAMATION MARK`` character.
-This character can be represented as a single code point in UTF-16.
+This character can be represented as a single code unit in UTF-16.

 The fifth and sixth ``codeUnit`` values (``55357`` and ``56374``) are a UTF-16 surrogate pair representation of the ``DOG FACE`` character.